Tax Software

 Include FDX Tax and OFX Tax 2.2 API clients in your application.

 Many tax document issuers make tax data retrievable from their servers via API.
-While tax software applications many not be able to establish data sharing agreements will all of them, connecting with as many as possible is a worthy goal.
+While tax software applications may not be able to establish data sharing agreements will all of them, connecting with as many as possible is a worthy goal.

 5. API Server